 What is a wetland?

-A wetland is any place where there is shallow water or very soggy soil for part of the year.
-The soil could be either permanently or seasonally saturated1, and over time it takes on the characteristics of a distinct ecosystem.
-Because of the presence of water, the wetland will develop wet (“hydric”) soils and will provide habitat for wetland plants, which are adapted to the wetter environment.
+A wetland is any place where there is shallow water or very soggy soil.
+The soil could be either permanently or seasonally saturated or inudated (flooded) with water.
+Because of the presence of water, the wetland will develop “hydric” or wet soils and provide habitat for plants that thrive in a wetter environment.
+Wetlands are the link between dry land and bodies of water, making them unique ecosystems that support many important processes that do not occur elsewhere.

 Wetlands are often described as the “kidneys of the landscape” because of the important natural benefits they provide:

-- Wetlands act like a sponge, holding water for a variety of services across the landscape.
+- Wetlands act like a giant sponge, holding water for a variety of services across the landscape.

 - Wetland protect our communities from flooding.